reiogo/personal_setups/README.md

-# cpp_testing_template
+# personal_setup
-Testing set up and template for cpp
+Repo for keeping miscellaneous setups and configurations for developing.